hoangduytran/blender-manual/manual/editors/preferences/animation.rst

 Only Insert Needed
    This will only insert keyframes if the value of the property is different.

+   :Manual: When keying manually, skip inserting keys that don't affect the animation.
+   :Auto: Auto-Keying will skip inserting keys that don't affect the animation.

 Keyframing -- Visual Keying
    When an object is using constraints, the object property value does not actually change.
    *Visual Keying* will add keyframes to the object property, with a value based on the visual transformation from the constraint.

 Auto-Keyframing
+   Enable in New Scenes
+      Enables *Auto Keyframe* by default for new scenes.
    Show Warning
       Displays a warning at the top right of the *3D Viewport*, when moving objects, if *Auto Keyframe* is on.
    Only Insert Available
       This will only add keyframes to channels of F-Curves that already exist.
-   Enable in New Scenes
-      Enables *Auto Keyframe* by default for new scenes.

    .. seealso::